DPDK/dpdk/doc/guides/tools/proc_info.rst

 The show-ring pararmeter display current allocation of all ring with debug information.
 Specifying the name allows to display details for specific ring.
 For invalid or no ring name, whole list is dump.

+**--show-mempool[=name]**
+The show-mempool parameter display current allocation of all mempool debug information.
+Specifying the name allows to display details for specific specific mempool.
+For invalid or no mempool name, whole list is dump.

 Limitations
 -----------